Home » Koh Kood

 Transfers are available from all the Bangkok hotels and all the main airports including Suvarnabhumi, Don Mueang, U Tapao (Pattaya) and Trat.
 If coming from Koh Samet, we can meet you off the boat at Ban Phe Pier.
 Any other locations, please just ask, we are sure we can cover it.

-Prices for a Bangkok to Koh Kood transfer start at 3,800bt for an SUV car, excluding boat tickets.
-We can supply child seats and then book those boat tickets too.
+Prices for a Bangkok to Koh Kood transfer start at 4,200bt for an SUV car and 5,200bt for the minibus, both excluding boat tickets.
+We can supply child seats (200bt per item) and then book those boat tickets too.

 All transfers are, of course, available in both directions.